Welcome to Islay Airport

 Airport Terminal Passenger Services include:

-Fly Cuppa – offering teas, coffee, cakes and light snacks
+Airport Cafe – offering teas, coffee, cakes and light snacks (same opening hours as the terminal, as above).

 There is also a Pay Phone and a display of locally produced crafts.